reactive/data-client/docs/api/useResource.md

 Cache policy is [Stale-While-Revalidate](https://tools.ietf.org/html/rfc5861) by default but also [configurable](https://resthooks.io/docs/guides/resource-lifetime).

 - Triggers fetch:
+  - On first-render
-  - On first-render and when parameters change
+    - or parameters change
     - or required entity is deleted
     - or imperative [invalidation](./useInvalidator) triggered
   - and When not in cache or result is considered stale